rackerlabs/support-how-to/content/how-to/office-365/set-up-mail-Office365-Generic-Android-Application/index.md

 ### Configure your mailbox

-Use the following steps to setup your Office 365 Exchange:
+Use the following steps to set up your Office 365 Exchange:

 1. Click the **Samsung Email app**.